katealexander/cyclicIF/README.md

 It outputs:
 1. A tiff file called "nucleusClasses.tiff"
 2. Measurements files, the most important of which being "measurementsnuclei.csv", which contains all the measurements for all the nuclei in the experiment.
+3. A tiff file called "\_fractAD1of4.tiff", which is the radial distribution of SON
+4. Tiff files called "DAPI_notSegmented.tiff" and "DAPI_segmented.tiff".
+These files are the DAPI signal detected within segmented nuclei and detected outside of segmented nuclei.
+Open these together in Fiji to get an impression of how well the detection of nuclei worked.
+If there are many in focus nuclei in "DAPI_notSegmented.tiff", this is a sign that nuclei are being missed in the CellPose step.
+5. Tiff files called "CD31_DAPI.tiff" and "EPIMES_DAPI.tiff".
+These are the DAPI signal from nuclei classified as CD31+ or ask KRT, VIM, or KRTVIM+.
+These images can be overlayed with CD31 in Fiji to get an impression of how the classification looks visually.
+CD31_DAPI nuclei should overlap with the CD31 signal within the tissue.
+If they do not, something went wrong in the classification.

 # Calculating per-sample information
 With the table, "measurmentsnuclei.csv", we now have speckle measurements, classifications, and proliferation (Ki67) measurements for each nucleus.
 To relate this to sample metadata, we will need to calculate per-sample values for each item of interest.